omahs/jelly-verse-contracts/docs/StakingChestUml.md

 ![chestsFlowCHart.png](./chestsFlowChart.svg)
 ## Characteristics

-- Needs to be have staking, freezing, increasing stake amount/freezePeriod and unstaking
+- Needs to have staking, freezing, increasing stake amount/freezePeriod and unstaking
 - Needs to be able to calculate voting power and rewards
 - Needs to create NFT (Chest) which represents the staking position

 ## Sequence Diagrams

-1. Staking JLY tokens flow (recieved Chest can be frozen or open)
+1. Staking JLY tokens flow (received Chest can be frozen or open)

 Reference:
 `The users should be able to open a new staking position, which is represented by an NFT.
 They can deposit JLY to that NFT and set a freezing period.`